Claim: A meteor shower will be visible in North America in mid-August 2014.

 The Perseids, so named because they appear to originate in the constellation Perseus, are an annual meteor shower first observed about 2,000 years ago.
 The Perseids shower is generally visible in the northern hemisphere from mid-July onwards each year, reaching its peak around the second week of August (typically between the 9th and the 14th of that month).
-In 2013, the primary viewing time for the Perseids will be the nights of August 11 and 12:
+In 2014, the peak viewing time for the Perseids will be the mornings of August 11, 12, and 13:

 According to an Astronomy.com article on the annual Perseid show:

 If you ask most skygazers to name their favorite meteor shower, the odds are good that "Perseid" will be the first word out of their mouths.
 This annual shower seemingly has it all: It offers a consistently high rate of meteors year after year; it produces a higher percentage of bright ones than most other showers; it occurs in August when many people take summer vacation; and it happens at a time when nice weather and reasonable nighttime temperatures are common north of the equator.
 No other major shower can boast all four of these attributes.